Glinrens-corner/ruleta/README.md

     raise NoActionException).
 As second argument an evaluator can be supplied.
 If no evaluator is supplied (or the evaluator is None, the ruleta.evaluation_strategies.default\_evaluator is used.
     It is also the basic action to which all other conjunctions are chained.
     E.g. ``` ActionSet(stringify) ```
     * **conjunctions** The conjunctions an action set supports and their semantics are determined by the evaluator.
 The following are supplied by the built-in evaluator.
 	  (Note: all conjunctions (except the default conjunction "") take the form of methods on the BaseActionSet
           ```.conjunction(action)->BaseActionSet ```
 	  (Note: the build-in evaluator only allows allows conjunctions of the
           same type to be chained. (except the default conjunction ""; all other
           conjunctions can be chained after the default conjunction) )
-	* *but* adding another action via the ```.but(action)``` method results in
-	an exception to earlier rules.
+    * *but*: adding another action via the ```.but(action)``` method results in an exception to earlier rules.
            E.g.: in the fizzbuzz_rules0 example for 15 *only* the last rule is executed.
            E.g. see the examples/fizzbuzz.py
     * *also*:  The also conjunction is similar to the  ALSO  combinator
           it applies the actions in order.
 Each to the output of the previous
           action.
 	  Different from ALSO actions queued by also
  	  are  guraranted to execute from first to last and actions
           which raise an NoActionException are simply skipped (which may lead to all
           actions being skipped).
 	  If no Action is executed an NoActionException is raised.
     * *otherwise*: actions chained by otherwise are the similar to
           those chained by but.
 But the actions are tested in order (instead of
           reverse order) until one
           perfoms an action.
 Their result is returned.

 **Advanced Interfaces**
   * *Evaluator* The evaluator determines how action sets are evaluated.